 Expected Development in the Area of Occupational Safety and the Environment

-The target for the specific energy parameter in 2022 is 1.21 MWh/t, following an actual value at the same level in the previous fiscal year.
-In subsequent years, further reductions in specific energy consumption in the order of 2% per year are sought.
+The target for the specific energy parameter in 2023 is 1.16 MWh / t, following an actual value of 1.20 MWh / t in the previous fiscal year.
+In subsequent years, further reductions in specific energy consumption in the order of 2 % per year are sought.

 Management and control of the ALTANA Group are geared to the strategy that has been defined and the target levels derived from it.
 Due to changes in the economic environment or internal and external factors of influence, it might not be possible to implement the strategy successfully or to achieve targets in the planned time frame or to the planned extent.
 To be optimally prepared for such situations, ALTANA systematically identifies, evaluates, and considers risks within the framework of decision-making processes.